jlevy/og-equity-compensation/README.md

 Now we understand the basic concepts, we get into a few more important details.

-☝️🔹 There are important subtleties in how outstanding shares are counted:
+There are important subtleties in how outstanding shares are counted:

-- Private companies always have what are referred to as **authorized but unissued** shares.
+- 🄳 Private companies always have what are referred to as **authorized but unissued** shares, which refers to shares that are legally authorized but have not been issued at all yet.
+  It’s a technicality, because until they are issued, the shares don’t mean anything to the company and no one owns them.
+  - ☝️ When you are trying to determine what percentage a number of shares represents, you do *not* make reference to the authorized but unissued shares.
-  For example, a corporation might have 100 million *authorized* shares, but will only have *issued* 10 million shares.
+  - For example, a corporation might have 100 million *authorized* shares, but will only have *issued* 10 million shares.
     In this example, the corporation would have 90 million *authorized but unissued* shares.
-  When you are trying to determine what percentage a number of shares represents, you do *not* make reference to the authorized but unissued shares.
-- You actually want to know the total issued, but even this number can be confusing, as it can be computed
+- ☝️ You actually want to know the total issued, but even this number can be confusing, as it can be computed
   [more than one way](http://www.mattbartus.com/option-grants-fully-diluted-or-issued-and-outstanding/).
   Typically, people count shares in two ways:
   “issued and outstanding” and “fully diluted.”
-- **Issued and outstanding** refers to the number of shares actually issued by the company to shareholders, and does not include shares that others may have an option to purchase.
+- 🄳 **Issued and outstanding** refers to the number of shares actually issued by the company to shareholders, and does not include shares that others may have an option to purchase.
-- **Fully diluted** refers to all of the shares that have been issued, all of the shares that have been set aside in a stock incentive plan, and all of the shares that could be issued if all convertible securities (such as outstanding warrants) were exercised.
+- 🄳 **Fully diluted** refers to all of the shares that have been issued, all of the shares that have been set aside in a stock incentive plan, and all of the shares that could be issued if all convertible securities (such as outstanding warrants) were exercised.
   A key difference is that this total will include all the shares in the employee option pool that are reserved but not yet issued to employees.
   (The option pool is discussed more below.)
-- If you’re trying to figure out the likely percentage a number of shares will be worth in the future, it’s best to know the number of shares that are fully diluted.
+- 🔹 If you’re trying to figure out the likely percentage a number of shares will be worth in the future, it’s best to know the number of shares that are fully diluted.
-- 🔸 The terminology mentioned here isn’t universally applied.
+- ☝️ The terminology mentioned here isn’t universally applied.
   It’s worth discussing these terms with your company to be sure you’re on the same page.

 ### Classes of stock